 Be collaborative, not precious or possessive.
 "That's incredibly important because it's all about having a team and everyone working together," says Jory.
 "Two people's ideas are always going to be better than just one."
 Share ideas and let them belong to the whole team, he says.
 "Then everyone gets to take ownership and feel proud."

 Employers don't just hire on the basis of your portfolio – they want to know that you'll be pleasant to have around in the studio and you'll be a good team player.
 This means taking the right things seriously.
 "It's important that you take our client list seriously," points out Jory, as an example.
 "But you shouldn't take yourself too seriously," he continues.

-In '79 Short Essays About Design,' Michael Bierut points out that design is "almost always about something else".
+In 79 Short Essays About Design, Michael Bierut points out that design is "almost always about something else".
 The more things that interest you, he says, the better your work.
 And the broader your horizons, the fresher your ideas will be.
 So don't immerse yourself in design and designers, and forget there's a whole world out there.
-Sign up for a free course at Coursera or Future Learn.